clarus/smart-print/README.md

 * a generic pretty-printing library in OCaml
 * a simple set of document combinators
 * multiple spaces collapsing and no trailing space
-* three printing modes: no splitting, splitting only when necessary, splitting at all spaces
+* two printing modes: splitting only when necessary, splitting at all spaces
-* a mode with automatic indentation on splitting
+* automatic indentation on splitting (if necessary)

 Install
 -------